iamWebLuk/Chat_App/README.md

    npm run dev
    ```

-   With this command you watch your javascript and html files and whenever something changes, it will gets automatically updated on your live server
+   With this command nodemon will observe your files and whenever something changes, it will gets automatically updated on your live server.

   ```
   npm run test